hermannm/devlog-kotlin/README.md

   ```
   git push && git push --tags
   ```
-  - Our release workflow will then create a GitHub release with the pushed tag's changelog entry
+  - Our release workflows will then create a GitHub release with the pushed tag's changelog entry, and deploy documentation to [devlog-kotlin.hermannm.dev](https://devlog-kotlin.hermannm.dev)

 ## Credits